tapis-project/documentation/source/technical/jobs.rst

    * The *tapisjob_executable* value cannot contain a double dot ".." or semicolon ";".
 * If both *tapisjob_app.sh* and *tapisjob.manifest* exist, then *tapisjob_app.sh* will be used.
 * If Jobs is not able to determine an executable to run then the job will fail.
-* The application can put other descriptive information in *tapisjob.manifest*, such as build number, application version, etc.
+* The application can put other information in *tapisjob.manifest*, such as build number, application version, etc.

    *  The format of all entries in the manifest is: <key>=<value>, each on its own line.
    *  Tapis ignores additional entries in manifest.

-Other than *tapisjob.manifest* and *tapisjob_app.sh*, no user-defined files in the top level directory should have a name that starts with "tapisjob".
-All such file names are reserved and may be overwritten by the Jobs service.
-Specifically, the Jobs service creates files named *tapisjob.sh*, *tapisjob.env* and several temporary files named with the same prefix.
+Other than *tapisjob.manifest* and *tapisjob_app.sh*, no user-defined files in the top level archive directory should have a name that starts with "tapisjob".
+All such file names are reserved by Tapis and may be overwritten by the Jobs service.
+Specifically, the Jobs service creates files named *tapisjob.sh*, *tapisjob.env* and several temporary files named with the "tapisjob" prefix.

 **Environment and Executable Output**

 ZIP applications can expect to run in a environment that closely matches other Tapis runtimes.
-In particular, Job exports all user-specified and Tapis-generated environment variables in the SSH terminal from which it launches the application's executable, so the same variables available to applications in other environments are accessible to ZIP applications.
-Similarly, *appArgs*, *containerArgs* and *schedulerOptions* work as expected.
+In particular, Jobs exports all user-specified and Tapis-generated environment variables in the SSH terminal from which it launches the application's executable.
+These are the same variables available to applications in other runtime environments.
+Similarly, *appArgs*, *containerArgs* and *schedulerOptions* semantics are unchanged.

-Jobs sets up the redirection of stdout and stderr using the `LogConfig`_ parameter as it does in other environments.
+Jobs also sets up the redirection of stdout and stderr using the `LogConfig`_ parameter as it does in other environments.
 Both streams are directed to *tapisjob.out* by default.

 Monitoring the Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^